Frequently asked questions.

 What is RCP or HCPCH+FelV and why is it important for my cat to receive these vaccines?

 RCP protects your cat against: Rhinotracheitis (FVR), Calici, and Panleukopenia (Feline Distemper).
-These viruses can lead to death of your cat, if they were to contract these illnesses.
+These viruses can lead to the death of your cat, if they were to contract these illnesses.
 There are no cures for these viruses, so the best course of action is prevention.

 HCPCH+FelV: includes protection against all of the above mentioned viruses but gives additional protection for your cat against Chlamydia Psittaci and Feline Leukemia Virus.
 Texas has one of the highest rates of Feline Leukemia Virus.
 There is no cure and it is highly contagious.
 Besides the suffering your cat would endure if they were to contract Feline Leukemia, the cost for regular supportive care can range from $400 per month or more.